Emmanuel687/DateCounter/README.md

 3.Understand how eventHandlers is used [onClick].

-4.Understand how to control element state within a component.
+4.Understand how to control element state within a component

 # Author